zekroTJA/spotify-automation/README.md

 # Spotify Automations

-A small Vercel application to automatically create and update a Spotify playlist which contains your latest most listened tracks.
+A small Vercel application to automate some stuff in Spotify.

+Currently, this app can do the following stuff.
+- Create playlists containing your recently most played songs *(variants for short, medium and long term)* [`/api/auto/mostplayed`].
+- Archive the contents of your "Discover Weekly" playlist in a separate archival playlist [`/api/auto/dwa`].

 ## Setup